augustoasilva/go-tiktok-sdk/README.md

 # go-tiktok-sdk
 An unofficial go sdk for TikTok's API.
 This sdk will provide access to TikTok's v2 API.
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by TikTok or any of its affiliates or subsidiaries.
+This is an independent work which will try to follow the guidelines the [TikTok's official doc](https://developers.tiktok.com/doc/our-guidelines-developer-guidelines/).

 ## Installation